-I also find that now, in my 50s, when I’m naughtily outspoken young people find it “cute.”
+I also find that now, in my 50s, young people find it “cute” when I’m naughtily outspoken.
 Recently, I was dared to say a particularly rude word in the office, purely for the entertainment of those under 25 who didn’t think I’d even know it, never mind be able to say it.

-(Were you to ask my ex husband, you might get a different picture, but there I can plead provocation, a few strumpets and a borderline personality disorder – his, not mine)
+(Were you to ask my ex-husband, you might get a different picture, but there I can plead provocation, a few trumpets, and a borderline personality disorder – his, not mine.)

-In my professional life, I work with a wide range of people facing a vast selection of challenges and help them find the right words to say.
-This is something I take very seriously and being a tricky ex-journalist helps.
-It goes with the territory to try to bend a question to elicit a desired response, or to wrong foot an interviewee in order to get closer to a truthful reaction.
+In my professional life, I work with a wide range of people facing a vast selection of challenges and have to help them find the right words to say.
+This is something I take very seriously, and being a tricky ex-journalist helps.
+It goes with the territory to try to bend a question to elicit the desired response or to wrongfoot an interviewee to get closer to a truthful reaction.

 So, if you want to be a more effective communicator, stop talking and pay attention.

 Emotional intelligence for me starts with observation and being sensitive to the listener.
 Too many people start with what they want people to know.
 I start by imagining myself in the listener’s shoes.

 If I know their motivation – and likely emotional state, then I know what topics and tone are likely to resonate.
 Can I be cheeky and outspoken, and people find it “cute,” or would I find myself swiftly put down if I used the same technique among people who might consider I was insulting their intelligence or denying my own?

 Knowing your audience is the first skill of an effective communicator, and it’s the one that frequently gets the least attention.